MikelDelTio/gopher-notebook/notes/functions.md

 }
 ```

-Even so, there are some specific situation where this feature can be helpful, such as to modify a return argument in a
+Even so, there are some specific situations where this feature can be helpful, such as to modify a return argument in a
 defer block.
 For example, closing a file in a defer function, allows to properly handle the error, and update the named
 return parameter.